-Our analysis reveals that haemolysis strongly correlates with storage time, and blood samples processed by the centrifugation method tend to exhibit an increase in haemolysis over time.
+Our analysis reveals that haemolysis strongly correlates with storage time, and blood samples processed by the centrifugation method tend to exhibit an increase in haemolysis over time (Table 3).
 To predict the effect of each processing method on haemolysis progression, we conducted a multiple regression analysis incorporating storage time, processing method (centrifugation vs. settling), and their interaction (Storage time vs Method).
 Haemolysis strongly correlates with storage time.
 The centrifugation method tends to increase haemolysis over time.

 Table 3: Comparison of correlation between haemolysis and storage time in centrifugation and settling method